 Las Vegas is a city that is known for its bright lights and non-stop action.
 It’s such a popular travel destination because there are like a million things to do in Vegas!

-But if you can manage to tear yourself away from the city life of Las Vegas for a few days, there are also many beautiful national parks located close to the city that are worth visiting.
+But if you can manage to tear yourself away from all the things there are to do in Las Vegas for a few days, there are also SO many beautiful national parks located close to the city that are worth visiting.

-In this post, you’ll discover some of the most scenic national parks that are within driving distance of Las Vegas.
+In this post, you’ll discover some of the most scenic national parks that are all within driving distance of Las Vegas.
+I’ll even introduce you to a few noteworthy landmarks and recreational areas nearby Las Vegas so that you can potentially add them to your driving route if they’re on the way to the national park you’re planning to visit!

 These national parks offer amazing scenery and plenty of opportunities for outdoor recreation.
 If you are looking for a great road trip destination, be sure to check out these awesome national parks near Las Vegas!